mmazzanti/AD9854_pico/README.md

 The typical resonating frequencies of AOM are between 70-300MHz although the coverage of this bandwith is mostly wavelength dependent.

-In my case I needed a signal at 150MHz and I appeared to have found some Eval-AD9854 boards in some "storage" around (what a lucky strike :blush: )
+In my case I needed a signal at 150MHz and I appeared to have found some Eval-AD9854 boards in some "storage" around (what a lucky find :blush: )

 ## Clocking the AD9854